 How to Change Position of Div in CSS

-To change the position of a div element using CSS, you can use the position property along with the top, right, bottom, and left properties.
+To change the position of a div in CSS, you can use the position property along with the top, right, bottom, and left properties.
 Here’s an overview of the different values you can use for the position property:

 • static (default): the element is positioned according to the normal flow of the document